 Students studying the Mathematics Standard 1 course in year 12 may elect to undertake an optional HSC examination.
 To be eligible for an ATAR, students studying the Mathematics Standard 1 course must undertake a pattern of study to satisfy the ATAR requirements and complete the optional HSC examination.
-For the purposes of calculating the ATAR, no more than 2 units from Category B courses can be included.

-The Preliminary Course The HSC Course
+The Year 12 Course

-Algebra Algebra
+- Algebra

-Measurement Measurement
+- Measurement

-Financial Mathematics Financial Mathematics
+- Financial Mathematics

-Statistical Analysis Statistical Analysis
+- Statistical Analysis

-Networks
+- Networks

 External Assessment: Students may elect to undertake an optional HSC examination.
 This will be a written examination paper, held at the end of the Stage 6 course, worth 80 marks.
-The time allowed is 2 hours plus 10 minutes reading time.
+The time allowed is 2 hours plus 5 minutes reading time.
 Internal Assessment: The objectives of the course are grouped into two components: Component A and Component B, for assessment purposes.
 Component A (50%) is primarily concerned with the student's understanding, fluency and communication skills in each Content Area listed in the syllabus.
 Component B (50%) is primarily concerned with the student's problem solving, reasoning and justification abilities.
-In Year 12 there are three school-based assessment tasks and the optional HSC Examination, for those students who choose to sit the HSC Examination.
+Four tasks including a research based assignment will be used to assess students' progress in each component.